How to Install Drywall Corner Bead

 Use a 6 inch drywall joint knife to apply a thick coat of setting-type joint compound in crossing strokes along both walls, from one end to the other.
 Use a very thick coat that covers all the metal and spreads well onto the the drywall.

-Stroke starting at the one end an keep the knife straight as it rides along both surfaces.
+Stroke starting at the end and keep the knife straight as it rides along both surfaces.
 Don't push too hard on the blade to avoid bending it and causing a depression in the mud coat.
 Float the blade to keep the mud as level as possible.

 Float the other wall in the same way.
 Clean the mud off the joint knife frequently as you work to avoid buildup.
-When you finish, go back to the start and run the clean blade along the whole length of each wall, from one end to the other, in one smooth stroke to leave a smooth, level surface.
+When you finish, go back to the start and run the clean blade along the whole length of each wall again, in one smooth stroke to leave a level surface.

-Skim along the edges of the mud to remove any buildup there and smooth it flat to the wall before moving on.
-This will insure you don't have to do a lot of extra sanding at the edges when you're done.
+Skim along the wall edge of the mud to remove any buildup there and blend it flat before moving on.
+This will ensure you don't have to do a lot of extra sanding at the edges when you're done.
 Sanding too hard at the edges can tear into the surrounding drywall paper, which would then need to be repaired.

 Before leaving the mud to set, scrape the peak of the corner by running the knife blade upward to cut it off.
 When you're done, let the mud set completely before proceeding.
-Setting compound will set in anywhere from 5 minutes to over an hour depending on the type you use so check the label or just wait until it feels solid.
+Setting compound will harden in anywhere from 5 minutes to over an hour depending on the type you use, so check the label or just wait until it feels solid.

 When the mud is completely hard, use a larger joint knife to apply a second coat using ready-mixed compound.
-First scrape over the hardened mud with the blade to knock off any rough spots and then apply a thick coat of compound onto both wall surfaces using crossing strokes to cover the corner completely and overlap the edges of the first coat.
+First scrape over the hardened mud with the blade to knock off any rough spots and then apply a thick coat of compound onto both wall surfaces.
+Use crossing strokes to cover the corner completely and overlap the wall edges of the first coat.

-Start at one end, and using light pressure to avoid bowing the knife blade.
+Smooth the mud starting at one end and stroke all the way to the other.
+Use light pressure to avoid bowing the knife blade.
 Skim the excess mud from one wall at a time, working ceiling to floor, and then do the same on the other wall.
-Be sure to skim off the edges of the mud to feather it into the drywall.
+Be sure to skim off the edges of the mud to feather it into the wall.

 Go over the whole length of both walls again with a clean blade and very light pressure to catch any pits or scratches and smooth the surface.
 Let the mud dry for about 12-24 hours and check the finish.
 If there are pits and scratches in the dry mud, apply another coat and skim it off in the same way.